Snow Removal in Pontiac

 How We Fight a Storm

 Salting and Salt Routes - Less than 2 Inches of Snow

 Rock salt is applied to the streets on the salt route as conditions warrant at the beginning of, and during a storm.
 After a storm has generated two or more inches of snow, plowing operations begin and salting stops until the storm has passed.
 Only streets on the salt route are salted.
 Side streets are not salted regardless of conditions.

 Maintaining passage on main arterial streets allows navigation for motorists to residential neighborhoods, business districts, and to the hospital.
 This also allows emergency services better access to neighborhoods.
-Find the combined salt and snow route map (PDF).
+Find the combined City Snow and Salt Route Map (Interactive).

 Plowing and Snow Routes - 2 or More inches of Snow

 Plowing does not take place until 2” of snow has fallen on the roadways.

 Snow Route streets are main arterial streets and are given priority when plowing.
 (See Salt and Snow Map above)

 Parking on Snow Routes: The snow route automatically takes effect after two inches of snow.
 Parking is restricted on streets designated a snow route until the storm passes and snow is plowed to the curb.
 Pontiac Police will work with the Street Department to ensure vehicles are removed from the snow route.